-We will cultivate teamwork, accountability and excellence and we desire to continually improve the quality of the program.
-The program faculty value input from other faculty, clinical instructors, administrators, students, graduates and the community and pledge to welcome and regularly seek information from these sources.
+We will strive to continually improve the quality of the program.
+The program faculty seek input from other faculty, clinical instructors, administrators, students, graduates and the community and use that information to make adaptations and improvements to the program.

 Faculty